Your Credit Score

 Just as your statement will tell you how much you owe (your outstanding balance), it’ll also tell you if your account is in credit.
 We don’t charge interest on credit balances.
 That money is yours.

 If you’re not planning to use your card for a while, as an alternative to spending the money using your credit card, we can arrange a credit balance refund to your UK current account.
-To do that, give us a call on 0345 944 4555.
-Speak to an adviser 8am – 8pm, seven days a week.
+To do that, give us a call.

 The only time you won’t receive a statement is if your balance is zero, and there’s been no new account activity in the last month.